philipp089/Home-Assistant-Config/README.md

 ### The Weather - Tab <a href="https://github.com/philipp089/Home-Assistant-Config#--google-inspired-home-assistant-configuration-mobile-and-desktop-user-interfaces"><img align="right" border="0" src="https://user-images.githubusercontent.com/66092908/140279500-3e863252-433b-4e6f-8dc4-31b0e351ad69.png" width="22" ></a>

-This Tab is basically my roof terrace room tab, it contains the weather forecast from met.no, delivered by the Norwegian Meteorological Institute followed by three sensors for temperature, humidity and light-intensity as well as the wall-switch for the outdoor-lights.
+This tab mainly serves as the dedicated control hub for my roof terrace but it features the weather forecast from met.no, delivered by the Norwegian Meteorological Institute.
+Additionally, three sensors provide real-time data on temperature, humidity, and light intensity.
+The tab also includes control options for the outdoor lights through the wall switch card.

 ![02_Climate_Tab_Mockup_001_Dark_Mode](https://github.com/philipp089/Home-Assistant-Config/assets/66092908/53b4a523-b902-44f3-a680-e309d82edfd1)